sepal-contrib/planet-order/doc/en.rst

 -   The :code source: will open in a new tab the GitHub repository that is used to create this module. our code is open-source and distributed under the MIT License.

     .. image:: https://raw.githubusercontent.com/12rambau/planet-order/master/doc/img/code_source.png
-        :width: 20%
+        :width: 17%

 -   The :wiki: button will lead you to this page

     .. image:: https://raw.githubusercontent.com/12rambau/planet-order/master/doc/img/wiki.png
-        :width: 20%
+        :width: 17%

 -   The :bug report: will open in a new tab the isse tracker of our GitHub repository.
 You can write here if you experience bugs or if you have any feature request.
-Our maintainer will answer as fast as possible
+Our maintainer will answer as fast as possible.

     .. image:: https://raw.githubusercontent.com/12rambau/planet-order/master/doc/img/bug_report.png
-        :width: 20%
+        :width: 17%

 Select an AOI
 -------------